gerbera/gerbera/doc/config-clients.rst

     * Optional
     * Default: empty

     Assign a predefined client type to your client.
-For valid client types see Supported Devices.
+For valid client types see :doc:`Supported Devices </supported-devices>`.

     ::